Smallest cardiac veins: Openings

 The openings of the smallest cardiac veins are located in the endocardium.
 Here the smallest cardiac veins return blood into the heart chambers from the capillary bed in the muscular cardiac wall, enabling a form of collateral circulation unique to the heart.
 Not every endocardial opening connects to the smallest cardiac veins, as some connect to the vessels of Wearn, which are arteries.
 Therefore, the endocardial opening must be traced to a vein before it is definitely called an opening of the smallest cardiac veins.

 Function

 The small cardiac veins are responsible for venous return of 10% of the coronary blood supply.
 The small cardiac venous network is considered an alternative venous drainage of the myocardium.
 The smallest cardiac veins draining into the left heart, along with deoxygenated blood originating from the bronchial veins draining into the pulmonary veins, contribute to normal physiologic shunting of blood.
 As a consequence of the input of these vessels, blood in the left heart is less oxygenated than the blood found at the pulmonary capillary beds, usually to a very small degree.

 History

 Etymology

 The smallest cardiac veins are also known as the Thebesian veins.
-They are named after the German anatomist Adam Christian Thebesius, who described them in a 1708 treatise called Disputatio medica inauguralis de circulo sanguinis in corde.
+They are named after the German anatomist Adam Christian Thebesius, who described them in a 1708 treatise called Disputatio medica inauguralis de circulo sanguinis in corde (Inaugural medical discussion on the circulation of blood in the heart).